aniketmohanty82/Visumatic/README.md

 # Visumatic

 An interactive tool for visualizing different physcial mathematical phenomenon with customizable parameters.

-## Projectile Motion:
-### Features
-- **Interactive 3D Visualization**: Observe the trajectory of a projectile in real-time.
-- **Dynamic Sliders**: Adjust key parameters such as:
-  - Initial velocity
-  - Launch angle
-  - Lateral velocity
-  - Initial height

-### Requirements
-- Python 3.7+
-- Compatible with macOS, Linux, and Windows.

 ### How to Set Up and Run

 1. Clone the repository: